 - High brace height = short bow string length

 Now, this is why AMO recommends bow string to be 3" shorter than your recurve bow string length.
-It's all about creating a balance to maximize your recurve bow's capacities to the fullest!
+It's all about creating a balance to use your recurve bow to the fullest!

 Recurve Bow Intricacies

 Unlike compound bows that only fire properly when at full draw, recurve bows rely more on your overall strength.
-Although most modern recurve bows do already have a set drawback distance, your upper body strength is still emphasized to make the most out of each shot.
+Although most modern recurve bows do already have a set drawback distance, a lot still depends on your upper body strength to properly draw your bow.

 When it comes to design, recurve bows share and retain that unique design found on the bow limbs.
 Arched in such a way, these curved limbs best represent the combination of art and function: